We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 docker ps | grep redis

-We can start a Redis container without using the docker-compose.yaml file with the following Docker command:
+We can start the Redis container without using the docker-compose.yaml file using the following Docker command:

 docker run -d --name my-redis-container -p 6379:6379 -v /path/to/local/dаta:/root/redis -v /path/to/local/redis.conf:/usr/local/etc/redis/redis.conf -e REDIS_PASSWORD=my-password -e REDIS_PORT=6379 -e REDIS_DATABASES=16 redis:latest